 Applying for any sort of social security is statistically geared to result in rejection, and if or when that occurs, the most logical next step is not to start over, but to appeal the decision.
 The appeals process can take up to four steps: reconsideration, appeal hearing, review, and Federal district court hearing.
 You’ll be presenting your case with one strike already set against you from your previous rejection — don’t go it alone.

 Our Philadelphia and Bucks County Disability Lawyers Can Help

 Retaining legal counsel is strongly recommended if you plan to appeal: something was wrong or inadequate with your original application, and if you attempt to resubmit without making changes, it’s likely to be dismissed a second time.
 A seasoned Philadelphia social security attorney knows the ins and outs of the deliberately abstruse application and appeals process, and can help to ensure you don’t miss a critical check-box or document.
-Contact Young, Marr & Associates now to explore your options.
+Contact Young, Marr, Mallis & Associates now to explore your options.